Vanilla Fudge: Breakup and reunions

-In 2005, all four original Vanilla Fudge members reunited for a tour with members of The Doors (touring as Riders on the Storm) and Steppenwolf.
+In 2005, all four original Vanilla Fudge members reunited for a tour with members of the Doors (touring as Riders on the Storm) and Steppenwolf.
 Pascali returned in place of Stein for some 2005 and 2006 shows before leaving to join the New Rascals.
 Vanilla Fudge was inducted into the Long Island Music Hall of Fame on October 15, 2006, with Billy Joel, Joan Jett, and producer Shadow Morton.
-Fellow Long Islander Felix Cavaliere of The Rascals inducted them.
+Fellow Long Islander Felix Cavaliere of the Rascals inducted them.

 In the summer of 2007, HBO's final episode of The Sopranos featured "You Keep Me Hangin' On" (with Pascali's lead vocals) as a theme for their cliffhanger.
 The band also went back into the studio to record Out Through the In Door, a Led Zeppelin cover album released in 2007 only in Europe.
 Also, the band (Stein & Martell with Steve Argy on bass and Jimmyjack Tamburo on drums) performed "You Keep Me Hangin' On" for the PBS fundraising program My Music: My Generation – The '60s for the March 2008 pledge drive.

 In March 2008, the original lineup of Vanilla Fudge embarked on a tour of the United States (mostly in New England).
 But in the summer of that year, Bogert and Appice left to concentrate on Cactus, which they had reformed in 2006.
 Stein and Martell continued on in 2008 and 2009 as Mark Stein and Vince Martell of Vanilla Fudge with a tour that was called "Let's Pray For Peace," with Jimmyjack Tamburo on drums and Pete Bremy returning on bass.
 Out Through the In Door was released in the US in 2008.
 Stein and Martell also performed shows during this period with Steve Argy and Jimmyjack Tamburo again as the rhythm section.

-In 2009 Tim Bogert announced his retirement from touring and was replaced later by Pete Bremy.
+In 2009 Tim Bogert announced his retirement from touring and was replaced by Pete Bremy.

 In early 2011, Vanilla Fudge embarked on what was announced as their farewell tour.
 The lineup for the tour included Carmine Appice, Mark Stein, Vince Martell, and Pete Bremy (bass).
 On March 29, 2011, the band appeared on Late Night with Jimmy Fallon and performed "You Keep Me Hangin' On".
 This lineup has continued to tour since.

 In 2015 Vanilla Fudge released its first album in ten years, Spirit of '67.

 As of 2021, Vanilla Fudge was still performing concerts regularly.
 On January 13, 2021, Tim Bogert died at the age of 76 after a long battle with cancer.
 The band did release (on September 6, 2021) a cover version of "Stop! in the Name of Love" as digital streaming content and with an official music video on YouTube, dedicated to Tim Bogert.